matthewbyrdold/Nand2Tetris/06/asm/README.md

 Dev Phase 2
 --------
-Complete the assembler so that it can translate any assembly-code, including code with symbols.
+Complete the assembler so that it can translate any assembly-code, including code with labels, variables and register symbols.
 Testing assembler's output of phase2-test.txt against phase2-compare.txt (using UNIX diff).

 Dev Phase 3
 --------